List of Game & Watch games: Balloon Fight

+Bomb Sweeper

-Bomb SweeperBomb Sweeper was released in the Multi Screen series on June 15, 1987.
+Bomb Sweeper was released in the Multi Screen series on June 15, 1987.
 It is a dual-screen single-player game with a clamshell case.

 The player character is John Solver, who must navigate a maze to defuse bombs set by "Jack".
 When playing on "Game A" mode, the maze begins to move from left to right after a certain number of bombs are defused, and the player must find an exit back to the surface.
 The top screen is merely cosmetic, and shows the boss who sends the player character into the underground maze.
-Unlike in most Game & Watch games, lost lives are not reset when a player reaches 300 points.Bomb Sweeper was recreated in Game & Watch Gallery 4 for Game Boy Advance.
+Unlike in most Game & Watch games, lost lives are not reset when a player reaches 300 points.

+Bomb Sweeper was recreated in Game & Watch Gallery 4 for Game Boy Advance.

+Safebuster

-SafebusterSafebuster was released in the Multi Screen series on January 12, 1988.
+Safebuster was released in the Multi Screen series on January 12, 1988.
 It is a dual-screen single-player game with a clamshell case.

 A security guard on the bottom screen uses a tube to catch bombs thrown by a bandit on the top screen.
 The tube is able to hold three bombs, which can be dumped down a chute at either side of the bottom screen for 1 point each.
 A life is lost for each bomb missed.
-The game ends when three lives are lost.Safebuster was recreated in Game & Watch Gallery 4 for Game Boy Advance.
+The game ends when three lives are lost.

+Safebuster was recreated in Game & Watch Gallery 4 for Game Boy Advance.

+Gold Cliff

-Gold CliffGold Cliff was released in the Multi Screen series on October 19, 1988.
+Gold Cliff was released in the Multi Screen series on October 19, 1988.
 It is a dual-screen single-player game.
 It has a light blue clamshell case with colorful printed metal plate on the cover.

 The player controls an Indiana Jones-type archaeologist character who is on a mission to acquire treasure.
 Stone platforms appear and disappear in a pattern, and the player must jump across them to reach a key at the top of the screen and gain entry to the temple.
 Action speeds as the game continues.
 It was one of only two Game & Watch games that included a "continue" feature, which allowed a player to continue the game, with a loss of points, from the last place where they were killed.

+Zelda

-ZeldaZelda was released in the Multi Screen series on August 26, 1989.
-It is a dual-screen single-player game with a clamshell case.Zelda was recreated in Game & Watch Gallery 4 for Game Boy Advance.
+Zelda was released in the Multi Screen series on August 26, 1989.
+It is a dual-screen single-player game with a clamshell case.

+Zelda was recreated in Game & Watch Gallery 4 for Game Boy Advance.
 It was rereleased in the Nintendo Mini Classics.